AbdulrhmanM0hamed/clinic_app/eyadtk_privacy_policy.md

 - Storage or file access to save or share invoices
 - Printing or sharing access to generate and send invoices
+- Internet access to connect with the app backend
 - Other permissions required for the app’s basic functionality

 Permissions are used only for the purpose of enabling the related app feature.